NovelService/.github/README.md

 <img src="./images/architecture.svg">

+I'm primarily a Java/Kotlin developer so both Lambdas are written in Kotlin.
+NovelWorkerNode is written in NodeJs, because I am using [percollate](https://github.com/danburzo/percollate) to do the actual conversion of the website to ebook, which in turn needs puppeteer.
+So instead of having an docker image with both JVM and NodeJS installed, it is directly written in NodeJS.

 ## Constraints
 - NovelWorkerNode is deployed inside an EC2 instance with docker compose.
 Although the deployment is automated with webhook it still is janky at best.